The Best Carry-On Luggage in 2025 (Hands-On Reviews)

 • Volume: 43 L

 While Carl Friedrik is better known for crafting quality, minimalist-looking leather products, their foray into the polycarbonate luggage world is equally compelling.
-We recently got the opportunity to test out the 43 L Carry-on Pro, and it definitely ticks all of the boxes.
+We got the opportunity to test out the 43 L Carry-on X, and it definitely ticks all of the boxes.

-I love a product that I can trust, and that’s exactly what the Carl Friedrik Carry-On Pro is: an elegant, premium piece of luggage that can easily withstand the demands of frequent travel.
-I’d even go as far as saying its sleek, understated styling, coupled with all those robust features, make it one of the best carry-on luggage for men.
+I love a product that I can trust, and that’s exactly what the Carl Friedrik Carry-on X is: an elegant, premium piece of luggage that can easily withstand the demands of frequent travel.
+Its sleek, understated styling, coupled with all those robust features, make it one of the best carry-on luggage to buy in 2025.

 • Superb built quality